freeanser/ai-anxiety-agent/README.md

 * *Note: Yellow highlights indicate simulated emotional noise used for testing system robustness.*

-* **Intent Extraction:** The initial classifier cold-filters through emotional "noise" to precisely identify the user's core objectives (e.g., specific career goals).
+* **Intent Extraction:** The initial classifier cold-filters through emotions to precisely identify the user's core objectives (e.g., specific career goals).

 * **Expert Guardrails:** Based on the identified intent, the system dynamically injects domain-specific rules.
 This blocks meaningless AI slogans and ensures the final output consists of specialized, actionable steps.